kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 PREDICT <target_expression> FOR <entity_specification> WHERE <optional_filters>
 ```

+All references to columns within predictive queries must be fully qualified by table name and column name as `<table_name>.<column_name>`.

-In general, follow these give steps to author a predictive query:
+In general, follow these given steps to author a predictive query:

 1. **Choose your entity** - a table and its primary key you predict for.
 1. **Define the target** - a raw column or an aggregation over a future window.
 1. **Pin the entity list** - pass a single ID or multiple IDs to make predictions for.
-1. **Refine the context** - filters to restrict which historical rowas are used as in-context learning examples.
+1. **Refine the context** - if necessary, restrict which historical rows are used as in-context learning examples.
 1. **Run & fetch** - run `predict` or `evaluate` on top.

+A predictive query uniquely defines a predictive machine learning task.
+As such, it also defines the procedure on how to obtain ground-truth labels from historical snapshots of the data, which are used to generate context labels to perform in-context learning within KumoRFM.

+**Important:** PQL is not SQL.
+Standard SQL operations such as `JOIN`, `SELECT`, `UNION`, `GROUP BY`, and subqueries are not supported in PQL.
+PQL uses a simpler, more constrained syntax designed specifically for defining predictive machine learning tasks.
+Do not make syntax up that is not listed in this document.

 ## Entity Specification